 Absolutely not.
 Traveller’s diarrhea, as the name suggests, can happen during your travels.
 Anywhere in the world.
 Anytime.

-I’ve had it in Fort Lauderdale, Cape Town, Alice Springs and will probably get it again.
+I’ve had it in Fort Lauderdale (USA), Cape Town (South Africa), Alice Springs (Australia) and will probably get it again.

 There is only so much you can do to prevent it.
 Wash your hands, santisise, stay away from tap water and prepare your own food with your own cleaned sets of kitchen utensils.
 But that’s not realistic on the road, is it?